craigyjp/PolyKit-16/README.md

 The synth is comparable to a dual Juno 106 combined with a Crumar Bit 01 rack unit but with full control.

-This repository contains my versions of the filter/adsr/lfo with added velocity, keytracking and additional 8 filter configurations and programmer section for the Polykit DUO, the DCO and MIDI sections are available in my other repositories listed below.
+This repository contains my versions of the filter/adsr/lfo with added velocity, keytracking and additional 8 filter configurations and programmer section for the Polykit 16.

 ## Key features